 Slowly but surely, the Tesla Solar Roof is rolling out.

-The company is planning a “test structure” at its Fremont plant in California to help “evaluate” the “Tesla solar roof product and installation process,” a July building permit shows.
+These design tweaks come amid changes to how the company develops its tiles.
+A July building permit showed the company’s plan for a “test structure” at its Fremont plant in California to help “evaluate” the “Tesla solar roof product and installation process,.
 The permit, noted by CNBC, paves the way for the company to further increase its progress in build a product that could bring solar energy to more homes than ever.

 The problem is that roofs are expected to last a long time.
-That means, as Musk explained in November 2017, that the panels will need to undergo “accelerated lab testing” to try and simulate the effects of multiple decades in the space of a few months.
+That means, as Musk explained in November 2017, that the panels will need to undergo “accelerated lab testing” to try and simulate the effects of multiple decades in the space of around six months.

 The solar roof was first announced in November 2016, but even though installs started in early 2018, the product remains notably elusive.
 Musk, who declared 2019 as the “year of the solar roof” in March, attributed this slow rollout to the simultaneous rollout of the ultra-cheap Model 3 electric vehicle, which sucked up resources.
 A main issue was the cells used in the car were the same ones used in the Powerwall, the battery that pairs with the solar roof to enable 24-hour clean energy use.

-The company’s new tests come amid signs that things are turning around.
-Social media footage shows new installations taking place.
+The company’s new tests came amid signs that things are turning around.
+Social media footage in July showed new installations taking place.
 At the annual shareholder’s meeting in June, Musk claimed that the company was now installing in eight states.

-Tesla has also been rolling out a third version of the roof, expected to make some design changes that could prove beneficial in the wider rollout.
+Tesla’s third version of the roof makes some design changes that could prove beneficial in the wider rollout.
 The new tiles are expected to be more weather resistant, a key change when moving to climates beyond California.
-Leaked documents detail custom-designed vents to match the roof, alongside custom-designed flashings and ridgecaps to boost weather-proofing.
+Leaked documents from June detail custom-designed vents to match the roof, alongside custom-designed flashings and ridgecaps to boost weather-proofing.

 With this tweaked version of the product, testing is about to become a whole lot more important.